Rich Aurilia

-Amateur career
+Early life

-Aurilia was born in Brooklyn, New York and grew up a New York Mets fan.
+Richard Santo Aurilia was born on September 2, 1971, in Brooklyn, New York, and he grew up a New York Mets fan.
+Aurilia attended Xaverian High School in Brooklyn, New York, where he excelled in baseball.
+He was inducted into the school's Hall of Fame, and his number 22 was retired by his local baseball league, Our Lady of Grace, where he played as a youngster in Gravesend, Brooklyn, New York.

+College career

 Before being drafted by Texas, Aurilia was a standout at St. John's University, where he represented the Red Storm as an All-Big East selection in 1992.
 In 1991, he played collegiate summer baseball in the Cape Cod Baseball League for the Hyannis Mets.

-Aurilia is also a graduate of Xaverian High School in Brooklyn, New York.
-He was inducted into the school's Hall of Fame, and his number 22 was retired by his local baseball league, Our Lady of Grace, where he played as a youngster in Gravesend, Brooklyn, New York.

 Professional career

-Texas Rangers (1992–1994)
+Draft and minor leagues

-The 24th round pick of the Texas Rangers in the 1992 Major League Baseball draft, Aurilia played in the Rangers minor league system before being traded along with Desi Wilson to the San Francisco Giants for John Burkett on December 22, 1994.
+The 24th-round pick of the Texas Rangers in the 1992 Major League Baseball draft, Aurilia played in the Rangers minor league system before being traded along with Desi Wilson to the San Francisco Giants for John Burkett on December 22, 1994.
 He had worked as a stagehand at the Metropolitan Opera House during the 1993-94 baseball offseason.